Wholesale: Products & Services

 You may enter the subscriber access chamber or end user's side of dual chamber NID enclosures for the purpose of NID to NID connections.

-All services connected through a protector field in a Qwest NID and located inside a building will interface on an industry standard termination block.
+All services connected through a protector field in a CenturyLink NID and located inside a building will interface on an industry standard termination block.
 It will then extend, via a cross connection, to the premises IW.
-All services that are connected through a protector field in a Qwest NID and that are attached to a building will interface on industry standard lugs or a binding post type of termination.
+All services that are connected through a protector field in a CenturyLink NID and that are attached to a building will interface on industry standard lugs or a binding post type of termination.
 It will then extend, via a cross connection, to the end-user's premises IW.

 Technical Publications